theAfricanQuant/SisengAI_demo/README.md

 ## Feedback and Next Steps
 - Explore additional customizations for:
   - Automating common Python tasks.
-  - Enhancing data visualizations with interactive libraries like Plotly or Dash.
+  - Enhancing data visualizations with advanced techniques.
-  - Diving deeper into environment management with Poetry or Docker.
+  - Further practice with `uv` for package and environment management.